chrischabot/the-wire/README.md

 The Wire replicates the core Twitter experience:

 **Identity and Social Graph**

-- Email and password authentication with JWT tokens validated at the edge
+- Dual authentication: Clerk OAuth (Google/Apple) and legacy email/password with JWT
+- Auto-follow founder account on signup for initial content
 - User profiles with avatars, bios, and follower counts
 - Follow, unfollow, and block relationships stored in per-user Durable Objects

 **Content**

 - 280-character posts with support for images and videos
 - Replies, likes, reposts, and quote posts
 - Snowflake IDs for chronologically sortable, globally unique identifiers

 **Feed**

 - Personalized home timeline built from posts by accounts you follow
 - Friends-of-friends discovery using a Hacker News-style ranking algorithm
 - Ranked + diversified home feed (recency, engagement, author caps) with explore blend